Necropolis/fs-dataman/README.md

 # Licensing

 Free, totally free.
 See `LICENSE.md` for the real legal-text, but the important part is that you are totally free to use and modify `fs-dataman` as much as you want with absolutely no requirements.
+I've also made the command stuff documented, so if you want it should be super-easy to write your own commands, as well.
+The argument parser code is fairly spiffy, too.